Ersanio/snes-assembly-book/docs/collections/stack.md

 ## Push
-'Pushing' is the act of adding a value on top of the stack.
+"Pushing" is the act of adding a value on top of the stack.
 Here's an example:

 ```
  [$32]